Oil Paint

 What is it?

-It is the process or technique of laying paint on thick to physically stand out from the surface.
+It is the process or technique of applying paint thickly to physically stand out from the surface.
 'Impasto' (n.) is Italian for 'dough' or 'mixture.'
 'Impastare' (v.) means to 'to paste.'

 How to Impasto?